Kylahr/Mahi-Mahi/README.md

 Open the bot script in VS Code.
 Click the "Run" button at the top right corner to compile and run the code.

+##How to Use
+1. Position your in-game camera so the bobber is inside the window and can be tracked.
+2. Sometimes the red values aren't correct.
+Adjust with the trackbar until only the feather is marked green.

 ## Additional Tips
 - You might have to run VS Code as admin for it to work properly.
 - Avoid running the bot for long periods of time.